Blaw-Knox: Paving equipment

 As highway construction moved away from rigid concrete construction, Blaw-Knox began making highway pavers for the new method of flexible asphalt paving (tarmac).

 In 1931 Blaw-Knox introduced a form-riding finisher for asphalt paving.
 By 1932 they released the first self-propelled non-form riding finisher for the placement of stones and asphalt.
 Until this time it had been common to pave roads using formwork on either side of the pavement.
-These new machines were essentially a self-propelled tailgate spreader that closely followed the asphalt truck.
+These new machines were essentially a self-propelled tailgate spreader that pushed the asphalt truck.
 In 1943 they introduced the first road widener.
 In 1954 they introduced the first wheel-driven, rather than track-driven, paver.
-The front wheels rode on the prepared base, while the rear drive wheels rode on the new asphalt pavement.
-The screed was mounted between these wheels and was able to average out irregularities.
+The paver tires rode on a prepared base -- or often on an older pavement -- and the paver pushed the asphalt truck.
+The screed was the hindmost part of the paver.
+The hot mix was dumped into a front hopper, then carried back by conveyors to be dropped in front of the screed, where horizontal augers would distribute it laterally.
 In 1956, they developed the first auto-grade-and-slope pavers.

 Blaw-Knox went on to establish a broad line of paving machines for the US and UK markets.
 The UK employed a distinctly different paving method, applying a deeper mat of asphalt than was common in the US, which resulted in a marked reduction in paving speed.

 The Blaw-Knox UK design and manufacturing division was eventually based at Rochester, Kent, in southeast England, on the former site of the Short Brothers flying boat factory.